In October 2024, the Town of Wabbaseka was still searching for a way forward.

 Engineering work is now nearing completion, with construction expected to begin soon.

-“They helped from day one — getting the initial application together and making sure we had all the documentation to submit to ANRC,” Goodloe said.
+“They helped from day one — getting the initial application together and making sure we had all the documentation to submit to ANRC,” Mayor Goodloe said.
 “After approval, we still had that $1.9 million loan portion to address.
 Communities Unlimited helped bring the issue to Senator (John) Boozman’s attention in Washington, which helped secure the grant portion and remove that burden from our residents.”

+Beyond improving water service, Mayor Goodloe believes the project could open the door to broader community development — including housing, small business, and local food initiatives.
 For now, the focus is on completing the water project that residents have waited years to see become reality.

 “We’re excited about moving forward — getting it done and continuing to work with Communities Unlimited on future projects."